koudjo-aholou/refactoring-othello/README.md

 Before starting anything, make sure you install everything in root folder and /client folder with npm
 > npm install

+### Environment variables
+Environment variables should be placed in a .env file at the project's root.
+It should contain a mongodb atlas uri, a mongodb atlas test uri, a port number and a secret phrase for authentication hashing.

+Current port for the application to run correctly is set at 5000!

+example .env file:
+>MONGODB_URI=mongodb+srv://YOURMONGONAME:YOURMONGOPASSWORD@cluster0-sz2b9.gcp.mongodb.net/YOURPROJECTNAME?retryWrites=true&w=majority

+>TEST_MONGODB_URI=mongodb+srv://MOMO:nId9u0ZHeB9GNlpV@cluster0-sz2b9.gcp.mongodb.net/YOURPROJECTNAME-test?retryWrites=true&w=majority

+>PORT=5000

+>SECRET="very filling cherry cake"

 ### `npm start`
 Runs the backend api as well as the react app in the "client" folder.